 If you live in Spain, but don’t have the right to state healthcare in Spain, i.e. none of the above apply, then you may be eligible to make voluntary social security contributions.

-An alternative to state healthcare in Spain, is to take out health insurance to get access to Private Healthcare in Spain.
+An alternative to state healthcare in Spain, is to take out health insurance to get access to Private Healthcare.

 Healthcare When Visiting Spain